-Following this introduction, the 'Architecture' section gives a high-level overview of the structure and operation of the GNC architecture.
-The 'Algorithms' section summarizes each constituent algorithm, its purpose, and its methodology.
-The 'Simulation' section presents results from testing of the Tier 1 prototype, followed by conclusions and plans for future development.
+Following this introduction, Section III gives a high-level overview of the structure and operation of the GNC architecture.
+Section IV summarizes each constituent algorithm, its purpose, and its methodology.
+Section V presents results from testing of the Tier 1 prototype, followed by conclusions and plans for future development in Section VI.